-Selena Gomez Cuddles The Weeknd At Same Date Place She Took Justin Bieber, Tells All In Twitter Q&A
+Selena Gomez Cuddles With The Weeknd At Same Date Place She Took Justin Bieber, Tells All In Twitter Q&A

 “I was in a room full of boys.
 They were all on their phones,” she recalled.

-Gomez also shared that Game of Thrones ranks as her favorite TV show, and that she just finished the third season.
+Gomez also shared that Game of Thrones ranks as her favorite TV show and that she just finished the third season.
 Asked her favorite song, Selena gave a shout-out to another female singer, revealing that she’s a fan of “Wild Thoughts” with Rihanna.

 I love being able to collaborate w/different artists & producers so every song is new and different. #streamwithsel Can't name anyone yet.. https://t.co/wNy5T3Qq7x